-Lower Proprietors: Kevin Gibson and R Bellamy (representing Ann Emkes)
+Lower Proprietors: Kevin Gibson and R Bellamy (representing the Executors of Ann Emkes)

 Upper Proprietors: Angus Ferguson, A J Graham (Tony), W G N Gourlay, D Biggar, Gordon Kerr (representing Chips Keswick)

 Angling Associations: K Irvine (CDAA), W Marshall (DAA)

 Invitees – Galloway Fisheries Trust and SEPA

 Date and location of next meeting: The Urr DSFB AGM is at 7.00pm on 18th March 2019 and the next board meeting will be on Monday 25th November at 7.00pm.
 Both meetings will be held at the Market Inn, Queen Street, Castle Douglas.